paccanarolab/DCSE/README.md

 The script will output:
 - Training progress with loss, AUC, and AUPR metrics
-- Final test set evaluation with AUROC and AUPRC scores
+- Evaluation metrics (AUROC and AUPRC) for the warm-start and cold-start test sets

 ## Citation